FACEPrep-ProGrad/code-along-stage-1-super-over/README.md

 ### Introduction

 In this exercise, you will build the landing page of the **Super Over**.
 Super over is a super cool cricket game, where each team compete with each other in one over combat.
 Each team will get to play 6 balls and the team which scores maximum runs wins the game.
-You already have all the assets for this version in the images folder as well as the necessary text in the `index.html`.
+You already have all the assets for this version in the assets folder as well as the necessary text in the `index.html`.

 Our goal is to get as close as possible to this:
 **LANDING PAGE**